 The first installment of the Raven Boys touches on the theme of the Found Family.
 We have Adam, who comes from an abusive home, Gansey, who never felt at home, Ronan, who hates his brothers, and Blue, who lives with psychics, all find their own family in each other.

 The Found Family is the most wholesome troupe.
 And I think it fits well here with this group of teen boys and their supernatural amplifier friend.

 I cannot believe that Gansey, Adam, and Ronan thought Noah was just a goth when he introduces himself as dead to everyone he meets.
 Even Blue is convinced.
-Although the fact that they all can see Noah even though none of them can see other spirits.
+Although the fact that they all can see Noah even though none of them can see other spirits is never explained.

 I loved the Raven Boys, and reading it reminded me of Boys Over Flowers, Ouran high school host club, and other similar media.

 The narrator attempts to make Ronan sounds like a bad boy by explaining that he’d fight anyone with a social security number.
 While I don’t want Ronan fighting undocumented people, my problem is the suggestion that everyone living in the U.S has social security and is therefore a person.
 It’s ignorant and dehumanizing and didn’t need to be here.